m2mathew/profile-model/README.md

 # GitHub Profile

+Assignment from The Iron Yard-Austin

+Week 5 - day 18

 ## Description
 Mimic the behavior of a GitHub-like profile page.
 When the user profile information is changed, the change should be reflected in the UI.